lagua/dforma/readme.md

 		var builder = new Builder();
 	});
 ```
-The properties typically consist of submit method, that is called when the submit button is pushed, and the data.
+The properties typically consist of a submit method, that is called when the submit button is pushed, and the initialization data.
 Optionally there is a cancel method.
-The first property of data is an array of controls.
+The first property of the `data` object is an array of controls.

 NOTE: if the form builder is placed in the DOM, it’s startup method should be called.